storj-archived/blog/content/post/community/sharing-storage-space-for-fun-and-profit.md

 If you haven’t picked up on this from the preceding blog posts and the discussion above, we relentlessly optimize to reduce the impact of node churn on the network.
 In addition to continuously optimizing the repair processes and erasure code ratios, there are also three additional parts of the incentive model designed to reduce the amount of node churn and data repair.
 All of these are new with the V3 network.

-#### Escrow/withholding Model
+#### Held Amount Model

 With the V3 network, we’re introducing a new component to the payout model to provide storage node operators with a way to exit the network without taking their files offline when they do.
 This creates an incentive to exit the network in a way that does the least amount of harm to the community.
 The concept maintains a balance between a very low cost of entry with a way to insulate against the cost of data repair.

 Nodes do not need to provide any up-front stake to start earning STORJ tokens as a storage node operator.
-Rather, during the first 9 months of storage node operation, a percentage of earnings are placed in an escrow account.
+Rather, during the first 9 months of storage node operation, a percentage of earnings are placed in a holding account.
 These funds are held until a storage node operator chooses to leave the network.
 At 15 months, a portion of the balance is returned to the storage node operator, while the remainder is held indefinitely.

 If the storage node operator uses the graceful exit function (described more fully below) when leaving the network, the funds will be returned to the storage node operator after the exit is complete.
 If the storage node operator exits the network abruptly without completing the graceful exit, the funds will be forfeited to offset the cost of data repair caused by the storage node exit.